 Rule 1: Set Yourself Up for Success

-As of Today 6/14/2018 - after further review and many hours and hours of dedicated research and many conversation with colleagues in stem cell research, I am convinced before your procedure date you must do at least a 48 hour fast up to 5 days if your really disciplined.
-This will induce autophagy and significantly decrease the pathogenic exosomes, microvesicles and extracellular vesicles being excreted by your resident cells as well as proliferation of stem cell production and other progenitor cells.
-This will create the perfect environment for regeneration to occur.
+As of Today 6/14/2018 - after further review and many hours of research and many conversation with colleagues in stem cell research, I am convinced before your procedure date you should strongly consider a 24 - 48 hour fast .
+This will induce autophagy and significantly decrease the pathogenic exosomes, microvesicles and extracellular vesicles being excreted by your resident cells as well as proliferation of stem cell and other progenitor cells.
+This will create the best environment for regeneration to occur.
 If you're interested in the science behind it, you can read more here.

 Your new stem cells are fully able and capable of regeneration.
-They need special care if they are to grow and help heal your systemic illness, injured or degenerated joints or vertebral discs.
+They need special care if they are to promote growth and help heal your cartilage, systemic illness, injured or degenerated joints or vertebral discs.
 When in doubt be kind to them.
 You are your body’s best advocate.
 Congratulations on taking control of your health.

 Rule 2: If It Hurts – Don’t Do It